I am all for creating big-ticket, 5-figure offerings like mentorship programs and mastermind groups.

 Now you’re ready to launch it into the market!

-A micro offer doesn’t need the kind of buildup and fanfare that a signature offering requires, but it should still be launched strategically.
+A low-end offer doesn’t need the kind of buildup and fanfare that a signature offering requires, but it should still be launched strategically.
 Consider emails, Facebook ads, promos in your videos or podcasts, guest posts, and social media pushes to spread the word.

 Once that’s done, you can sit back and reap the benefits of having created a low-priced but super-targeted offering that will truly help your fans!